jminuscula/python-lot/INSTALL.md

 Copy the files into the SD card
 Connect power supply
-Follow instructions to install OS
+Follow instructions to install Raspbian OS

-sudo raspi-config
+sudo raspi-config to reconfigure

 ## Download Wifi drivers